 "No one has a month or two to recover from a traditional facelift, and people aren't looking for dramatic changes," he said.
 "They don't want extreme makeovers.
 It's good for a TV show, but that's about it."

 The procedure is permanent, unlike Botox® injections, which can wear off in three to six months.
-At $4,000, it is almost half the price of a traditional facelift.
+Additionally, the procedure costs about half the price of a traditional facelift.

 "I'm not in this for money.
 I do this to fix things," he said.
 "I like to fix things — that is why I entered cosmetic surgery."

 While the surgery "can't fix everything," it will change the patient's self-esteem, which provides enough motivation for Dr. Huq to offer the surgery to patients across the province.
 He plans to arrange transportation to his Niagara Falls clinic for patients from Toronto and welcomes anyone to visit him for a consultation.

 "I don't encourage anyone to have work done, but this makes people feel good and that's important," he said.